SarahIsWeird/bfc/README.md

 # bfc 🤯

 bfc is a Brainfuck compiler.
-Currently, it doesn't directly compile to an executable format, but rather to Linux x86_64 NASM.
-Directly compiling to a binary format and other targets is planned for the near future.
+Currently, it doesn't directly compile to an executable format, but rather to NASM.
+Directly compiling to a binary format is planned for the near future.

 ## Building